hxzrx/cl-speedy-lifo/README.md

 *[function]* `queue-peek queue`

-  Returns the next item that would be dequeued without dequeueing it.
+  Returns the next item that would be dequeued without dequeuing it.

 *[function]* `queue-full-p queue`